ChenxiSSS/OCf2f/Time Table | Season 2.md

 | May   05 | 20:30-22:00 | @412 | Shuang   | TBD                                     |   235577 |   444444 |
 | May   12 | 20:30-22:00 | @412 | Xinwei   | TBD                                     |   235578 |   888888 |

-Session 4 is a new session.
-We have 3 pre-sessions before the S4 Round 1 starts on Mar 17th.
+Session Pisces is a new session.
+We have 3 pre-sessions before the Session Pisces Round 1.
 Qinjing & Shuang co-manages the session.

 Pre-sessions:
 * Feb 24th hosted by Chenxi S